 About the Club

-Chesham Folk Club can trace its roots back to the “Trap Door” club, over 50 years ago.
-Through a number of venues, notably the Tudor Rooms at the Crown in Amersham (We were known as Tudor Folk Club for many years), we moved to the White Hill Centre, Chesham, in 1989, where we meet every Monday evening.
+Chesham Folk Club traces its roots back to the ‘Trap Door’ club, founded in Chesham over 50 years ago, through a number of venues, notably the Tudor Rooms at the Crown in Amersham (when we became known as Tudor Folk Club).
+Finally in 1989 we moved to the White Hill Centre, Chesham, where we meet every Monday evening.

 The White Hill Centre has given us a long term stable home.
-Whilst many clubs have faltered at the whim of a brewery or landlord, we have prospered.
-This stability means we can plan for a future with confidence.
-The centre provides us with; a well-stocked bar, disabled access and secure parking, with none of the noise and distraction problems normally associated with a licensed venue.
+Many clubs have faltered at the whim of a brewery or landlord, but we have prospered.
+This stability allows us to plan our future with confidence.
+The Centre has a well-stocked bar and disabled access, with none of the noise and distraction problems normally associated with a licensed venue.

-If the club has a unique feature it is that it refuses to be pigeonholed.
-Our guests, who cover all aspects of folk music, come from all over the globe; be they young or old, traditional or contemporary, song based or instrumental, famous or just beginning, the key criteria is quality.
+The club refuses to be pigeonholed.
+Our guests, cover all aspects of folk music, come from all over the globe; be they young or old, traditional or contemporary, song based or instrumental, famous or just beginning, the key criteria is quality.

 We are proud to be a club rather than a concert venue.
-We are able to get up close and personal with our guests and regular performers, in room which has unique acoustics and a great atmosphere.
+You are able to get up close and personal with our guests and regular performers, in a room which has superb acoustics and a great atmosphere.

 We may be a one of the longest established clubs in the area, but our eye is on the future and not the past.
-We approach the task of providing a platform for showcasing the best in folk and acoustic music with passion
+We approach with a passion the task of providing a platform to showcase the best in folk and acoustic music.

 To find out more, come and see us on a Monday night.